donghao51/Awesome-Multimodal-Adaptation/README.md

 ### Semantic Segmentation
 (ICCV 2023) [BEV-DG: Cross-Modal Learning under Bird’s-Eye View for Domain Generalization of 3D Semantic Segmentation](https://arxiv.org/abs/2308.06530) by Li et al.

+### Other Tasks

+(TGRS 2024) [Instance-Wise Domain Generalization for Cross-Scene Wetland Classification With Hyperspectral and LiDAR Data](https://ieeexplore.ieee.org/abstract/document/10806800) by Guo et al.

 ## Domain Adaptation and Generalization with the Help of Multimodal Foundation Models